 For the 6th Housing Element, the City was allocated 982 units.
 The inventory of sites currently zoned for residential and mixed use development can accommodate up to 320 units.
 Specifically, up to 171 affordable units can be accommodated on high-density residential properties that allow up to 36 units per acre.
 Another 21 affordable units can be accommodated on NC properties within the AH Overlay at an effective density of 32.4 units per acre.
 Several sites identified in the sites inventory are located in zones that allow high density residential (30+ units per acre).
 However the sites are not large enough accommodate affordable housing.
-Along with anticipated ADUs (160 units), the existing sites inventory still has a shortfall of 145 lower income units and 357 moderate and above moderate income units.
+Along with anticipated ADUs (160-120 units), the existing sites inventory still has a shortfall of 145-172 lower income units, and 277 above moderate income units.

 To augment the sites inventory, the City identified a list of potential candidate sites for rezoning to make up the shortfall.
-Combined, the overall sites strategy provides a capacity for at least 1,242 units; at least 621 units are on sites suitable for the development of lower income housing.
-Specifically, 350 can be accommodated on properties rezoned to RMH which allows a density of 30 units per acre and 271 can be accommodated on properties zoned to RH in the Talega Specific Plan (TSP) which allows a density of 40 units per acre.
+Combined, the overall rezone sites strategy provides a capacity for at least 1,242-481 units; at least 621-645 units are on sites suitable for the development of lower income housing.
+Specifically, 350 lower income units can be accommodated on properties rezoned to RMH- (30 du/ac) which allows a density of 30 units per acre, and 271 lower income units can be accommodated on properties zoned to RH in the Talega Specific Plan (TSP) which allows a density of 40 units per acre(40 du/ac) and 24 lower income units can be accommodated at Site V zoned to RH (AH) (45 du/ac).